Julix91/COMP-2913/_posts/2018-04-16-component-lifecycle.md

 - componentDidUpdate() - Also very limited use.
 It's a good place to manually access the DOM.

-- componentDidCatch() - This is a new lifecycle method, and I haven't had the opportunity to use it yet, at the time of writing this.
-From the official documentation though, this sounds like a very useful method.
+- componentDidCatch() - This is a new lifecycle method.
 Perfect for displaying a fallback UI or sending crash errors to a remote service.

+- getDerivedStateFromProps() - This new lifecycle method is invoked after a component is instantiated as well as when it receives new props.
+It should be able to cover use cases for the deprecated `componentWillReceiveProps()` function.

+- getSnapshotBeforeUpdate() - This new lifecycle method is called right before mutations are made (before DOM is updated).
+This method is often unneeded, but should be able to cover use cases for the deprecated `componentWillUpdate()`.

 ---